autistic-symposium/ml-advanced-classifiers/README.md

 This folder contain many algorithms that I wrote for the graduate Machine Learning class at Stony Brook Unvirsity, with Prof. Akoglu:

--> Naive Bayes vs. Logistic Regression
+-Naive Bayes vs. Logistic Regression

--> Adaboost
+-Adaboost

 It also contains all my homeworks.
 For the final project about classifying complex networks, please refer to the specific repository.